SystemJargon/windows-logoff-hours/README.md

 If you do not use pihole and rather just use Windows hosts file to filter safesearch or youtube safe etc. have a look at "windows-hosts-file" instead. https://github.com/lwsnz/windows-hosts-file

+Other alternatives you could use besides hosts file or pihole maybe like OpenDNS https://www.opendns.com/setupguide/#familyshield